 I’m 38 weeks and I keep being told to make my birth plan.
 One thing that has stuck in the back of my mind throughout this pregnancy is what I will do for pain relief.
 Planning pain relief during labour with historic addiction is hard.
 On one hand, I want to refuse all drugs but realistically I know that labour is painful and if I struggle I need a backup plan.
 When Henry was born, I had Diamorphine and unless desperate I would really like to avoid that this time around.
-Instead I have been practicing hypnobirthing, breathing techniques and visualisation exercises.
+Instead, I have been practising hypnobirthing, breathing techniques and visualisation exercises.
 I am happy to take gas and air but I want to avoid any medications that have even an inkling of addictive properties.
-I’ve worked so hard to remain drug free and it’s important that I try to continue that path unless absolutely necessary.
+I’ve worked so hard to remain drug-free and it’s important that I try to continue that path unless absolutely necessary.

-Have you given birth after history of addiction?
+Have you given birth after a history of addiction?
 When Planning pain relief during labour with historic addiction what did you choose?

 Thank you for stopping by!
 Check out my last post here.

 Love as always!

 *Don’t Forget you can sign up to my newsletter quick and easily by entering your details in the sidebar.*